mohitpai/journey-optimizer.en/help/using/landing-pages/subscription-report.md

 ![](../assets/subscription_report_4.png)

-**Subscriptions - Breakdown** and **Unsubscribes - Breakdown** represent the total number of people who subscribed or unsubscribed in the last 24 hours by messages, landing pages and channels.
+The **Subscriptions - Breakdown** and **Unsubscribes - Breakdown by message** graphs represent the total number of persons who subscribed or unsubscribed in the last 24 hours depending on the messages, landing pages and channels.

 ## Subscription global report {#subscription-global}